PayButton/wordpress-plugin/README.txt

 The integration uses the SideShift API to enable the button or widget to accept payments in a different currency than the one being received.
 This service is provided by SideShift.AI: [terms of use](https://sideshift.ai/legal).

 == Changelog ==

+= 3.2.0 (2025/05/21) =
+* Sanitized and validated cookies and data
+* Fixed nonce logic in Content & Customers page

 = 3.1.0 (2025/05/10) =
 * Added nonce verification and user capability checks for enhanced security.